r0d0lf0/health-miles/README.md

 12/7/15

   - Setup TravisCI for continuous integration.
 A few tricks to get this started was to remove the local instance of phantomjs and replace it with the operating system appropriate version.
 Someone had emailed Travis CI support and found thir Ubuntu 12.04 machines kept phantomjs in /usr/local/phantomjs/bin/phantomjs.
 See integration URLS: <https://travis-ci.org/r0d0lf0/health-miles> and <https://github.com/r0d0lf0/health-miles>

+12/8/15
+  - Create mail.js to send an email notification with screenshots after a build is done.

 [^1]: Credit to Peter M. for sharing his info on webdriverio helping me understand some of the details.